katrienantonio/loss-models-2020/README.md

   - join the space
   - at the top of your screen you see ‘Projects’, click ‘Projects’
-  - with the ‘copy’ button (on the right) you can make your own version of the ‘Loss Models Computer Labs 2020’ project; in this copy you can work on the exercises, add comments etc.
+  - with the ‘copy’ button (on the right) you can make your own version of the ‘December 14 & 16’ project; in this copy you can work on the exercises, add comments etc.
   - you should now be able to visit the project and see the ‘scripts’ and ‘data’ folders on the right.
 Open and run the ‘installation-instructions.R’ script from the scripts folder, to